tommyettinger/textratypist/README.md

 than libGDX itself, RegExodus is the only dependency this project has.

 If you need compatibility with libGDX 1.13.1, change `2.2.10` to `2.1.11`; it should have feature parity with `2.2.9`.
-TextraTypist 2.1.11 depends on RegExodus 0.1.20, the same version used by TextraTypist 2.2.9 and higher .
+TextraTypist 2.1.11 depends on RegExodus 0.1.20, the same version used by TextraTypist 2.2.9 and 2.2.10 .

 There is at least one release in the [Releases](https://github.com/tommyettinger/textratypist/releases) section of this repo, but you're still encouraged to use Gradle to handle this library and its dependencies.